Who funds the Booker Prize?

 How is the Booker Prize funded?

-The Booker Prize Foundation receives its funding from a variety of sources.
+The Booker Prize Foundation receives its funding from various sources.
 The majority of its income comes from the Man Group, a global investment management firm.
-The Man Group has been the primary sponsor of the Booker Prize since 2002, providing substantial financial support to ensure the prize’s longevity and impact.
+The Man Group has been the primary sponsor of the Booker Prize since 2002, providing substantial financial support to ensure the prize’s continuity and growth.

 Why does the Man Group sponsor the Booker Prize?